luciopaiva/vertx-lettuce-redis-client/README.md

 ### ThroughputSyncSingleThreadExample

-This initial test runs a single thread with Lettuce in synchronized mode.
+This initial test runs a single thread with Lettuce in sync mode.
 The next command is only executed after the current one is complete.
 This means waiting a complete round trip to the Redis server and back.
 This test kept a steady 5 or 6 iterations per second, meaning a round trip time of about 160ms.

 ### ThroughputAsyncSingleThreadExample